-Deadlines to be included in the 2021 Quaker Works columns:
+Deadlines to be included in upcoming Quaker Works columns:

-Submitting for both issues is optional.
+Submitting for both the April and October installments is optional.
 Organizations may submit for just one if they'd like to keep it a yearly update.

 Word count limit: 225 words.

-Each entry will begin with the full name of the organization and its main website (does not count toward the 225 word count).
+Each entry will begin with the full name of the organization and its main website (neither count toward the 225 word count).

 What am I supposed to write?